Walk the Talk Therapy

 Late policy: Sessions will be cancelled and no refund given 10 minutes after scheduled appointment time.

-• Walk the Talk Therapy is not in-network with any insurance provider.
-Invoices to submit to your insurance company for reimbursement for out-of-network benefits are available upon request.
+Walk the Talk Therapy is not in-network with any insurance provider and is not eligible for out-of-network benefits at this time.
+Sessions are 100% self-pay.